OfficeDev/office-scripts-docs/docs/develop/javascript-objects.md

 ---
-title: 'Using built-in JavaScript objects in Office Scripts'
+title: Using built-in JavaScript objects in Office Scripts
-description: 'How to call built-in JavaScript APIs from an Office Script in Excel on the web.' ms.date: 05/17/2021 ms.localizationpriority: medium
+description: How to call built-in JavaScript APIs from an Office Script in Excel on the web. ms.date: 05/17/2021 ms.localizationpriority: medium
 ---